 If you’re looking for another reason to justify your massage, try science.
-According to a recent study, getting a massage after strenuous activity (like, say, a 20-miler) significantly decreases Delayed Onset Muscle Soreness (aka DOMS.)
+According to a recent study, getting a massage after strenuous activity (like, say, a 20-miler) significantly decreases delayed onset muscle soreness (DOMS.)
 If you’ve ever had to skip a run because your legs are too sore after a hard workout, you know what DOMS is.

 Massage will reduce inflammation, but contrary to popular belief, it will not flush out lactic acid.
 This bodily byproduct is only produced during anaerobic exercise (read: sprinting), not long distance running.
 What massage does do to reduce soreness is reducing the presence of cytokines, which contribute to inflammation.
 Without the inflammation, the body can adjust to increased demands of exercise.

-If you’re anything like this marathoner, your brain is constantly running different scenarios — how will this workout affect my training?
+If you’re anything like this marathoner, your brain is constantly running different scenarios — How will this workout affect my training?
 How will this sleepless night affect my training?
-When should I get a massage that provides relief without compromising any of my workouts?
+When will a massage provide the most relief without compromising my training??

 Most marathon training plans are set up in “training blocks” of approximately three weeks.
 In each of these blocks, runners increase distance for three consecutive weeks, then take what’s called a “step-back week,” where they reduce their mileage in order to prepare their bodies for the next, tougher phase of training.
 If this is the kind of plan you’re following, after the long run is the perfect time for a massage.
 Too tired to even think of leaving the house?
 Consider a massage at home!